 What did I think of the Lottie Star Solid Brush Cleanser?

 So, the big question you are probably wondering, “What did I think of it?”
-To make sure all my brushes were clean, I probably repeated the process about three or four times but if you wash your brushes more regularly than me and aren’t so much of a neat freak, you might feel less washes are acceptable!
-I probably own somewhere between 20 – 30 brushes and regularly use about 15, I’ve washed the ones I regularly use a good three or four times now and there’s been no indent to the soap bar which shows it should last a long time so is value for money in that sense!
-As the soap is designed for the brushes, I felt that it not only thoroughly cleans my brushes but there is no damage to them either which is a win win in my books!
-As it comes in a pot, it makes the soap easy to take away with you (Unlike a bottle of baby shampoo) although I would leave the lid off to let it air dry (This is just my tip, you don’t have to!).
+To make sure all my brushes were clean, I probably repeated the process about three or four times but if you wash your brushes more regularly than me and aren’t so much of a neat freak, you might feel less washes are acceptable.
+I probably own somewhere between 20 – 30 brushes and regularly use about 15, I’ve washed the ones I regularly use a good three or four times now and there’s been no indent to the soap bar which shows it should last a long time so is value for money in that sense.
+As the soap is designed for the brushes, I felt that it not only thoroughly cleans my brushes but there is no damage to them either which is a win-win in my books.
+As it comes in a pot, it makes the soap easy to take away with you (Unlike a bottle of baby shampoo) although I would leave the lid off to let it air dry (This is just my tip but you don’t have to).

 Although it is more expensive than baby shampoo, I personally think this is worth the price as I don’t have to spend hours soaking my brushes with minimal clean results.
 Priced at £6.99, you will probably find that although more expensive than baby shampoo, it will certainly cost you less money and time in the long run as you will probably end up using more baby shampoo than you do with the soap cleanser resulting in it costing you more money in the long run.

 You may also enjoy: